hpaluch/dsPIC33CH-Curiosity/README.md

 * [RGB-PWM-MS/RGB_PWM.X](RGB-PWM-MS/RGB_PWM.X)
   - control all 3 RGB channels of RGB LED using PWMs, duty adjustable by S1, S2, S3
   - also show state of S1, S2, S3 on LED1 and LED2 (where S2 lights both LED1 and LED2)
-  - challenge - we have to use both cores because:
+  - we have to use both cores because:
     - PWM pins are not remapable: https://www.microchip.com/forums/m1186202.aspx
     - RGB LED, BLUE Channel, pin `RP46/PWM1H/RB14` - PWM usable from Master
     - RGB LED, GREEN Channel, pin `S1RP71/S1PWM8H/S1RD7` - PWM usable from Slave only
-    - RGB LED, RED Channel, pin `S1RP69/S1PWM6L/S1RD5` - PWM usable from Slave only
+    - RGB LED, RED Channel, pin `S1RP69/S1PWM6L/S1RD5` - PWM usable from Slave only, also notice that RED Channel is connected to PWM LOW pin, so other PWM registers are needed.
-  - status: Master/Slave init works, but Green and Blue are constant so far...
+  - how to use: press S1 to increase RED brightness, S2 to increase GREEN brightness and S3 to increase BLUE brightness.
+It will wrap on overflow.
+Please be aware that LEDs are non-linear semiconductors so the brigthness has logarithm like curve (very sensitive to low values of PWM and insesitive to high values).